NRCHKB/NRCHKB.github.io/content/wiki/nodes/service-node/index.md

 ## Output messages

-Output messages uses the Input messages structure with the particularity of being able to allows/deactivate passthrough messages and msg.hap.
+Output messages use the structure of the input messages with the particularity of having in addition msg.hap when the request comes from HomeKit and of having the possibility of being able to allow or disallow passthrough messages.

 {{< alert icon="👉" >}}Learn more about [Output Messages]({{< ref "/wiki/introduction/output-messages" >}} "Output messages").{{< /alert >}}